Cooking with Julia

 Los Angeles is the wrong place for spontaneous shindigs, pandemic or no pandemic.
 People do not assemble without the added incentive of a networking opportunity, and they certainly don't do it spontaneously, even with traffic being reduced to small smattering of cars going ninety down the freeways.
 So I decamped to North Carolina, where my family resides and where I grew up.
 I used the excuse of my sister's fiftieth birthday followed by Thanksgiving, but the truth is, I was lonely sitting on my couch and reading about police brutality and cooking just for myself.
 I had discovered a fun new world in the pages of Julia's books and wanted to preach my gastronomic gospel.

 I made hearty beef stews in a Dutch oven that simmered on the stove of my rented apartment fir three hours.
-I made shortribs served with collards I had bought in a small rural town and were sold to be by a woman whose accent was so thick I could barely understand her.
-The collards were larger and lighter than the ones Whole Foods sells, with a sweetness also unlike any I'd ever bought in a store.
+I made shortribs served with collards I had bought in a small rural town sold by a woman whose accent was so thick I could barely understand her when I asked what the large, pink-tinged leafy things were.
+These collards had a sweetness unlike any I'd ever bought in a store.
 I stewed them with a ham hock and soy sauce.